← Back to ResourcesBreed Guides

 Pet insurance for Cavaliers?

-Absolutely yes — THE breed where insurance pays for itself.
-Lifetime $25K–$50K+.
-Calgary $40–$80/month.
-Enrol BEFORE first murmur — pre-existing exclusion. $15,000+ annual limit minimum.
+Absolutely yes.
+THE breed where insurance pays for itself.
+Lifetime costs run $25K to $50K+.
+Calgary insurance costs $40 to $80/month.
+Enrol before the first murmur.
+Pre-existing exclusion applies after that.
+Look for $15,000+ annual limit minimum.

 Why does lean weight matter for MVD?

-Sensitive stomach + allergies?
+Sensitive stomach and allergies?

 Emergency kit?